 “In Colorado, marijuana medible processes, packaging, storage, and materials are strictly regulated for food safety and dosing consistency,” Straumietis says.
 “So not only do you need to know how to make delicious food, you need understanding of cannabinoid extraction, decarboxylation, and culinary arts.
 Companies like Dixie Elixirs are making a killing in the medibles business.
 You can too.”

-Skilled Trades: Drywall, Electrician, Carpenter, Plumber, HVAC: Building grow room and larger marijuana growing facilities is a booming business in Colorado and other legalized marijuana states, Straumietis says.
+Skilled Trades: Drywall, Electrician, Carpenter, Plumber, HVAC: Many marijuana jobs are found in building grow rooms and larger marijuana grow ops, Straumietis says.

 “If you know what grow rooms need as far as electrical supply, venting, stealth, light tracks, grow tables, and other structures, and have the trade skills to build professional rooms, you’re going to have all the work you need,” Straumietis says.
 “Skilled grow room electricians are making $80 an hour.”

 Budtenders & Cannabis Quality Control Inspectors: “Are you the kind of pot grower or user who knows all about cannabis strains and can spot the freshest, most potent buds?”
 Straumietis asks.
-“If so, get a job as a budtender or quality control inspector.”
+“If so, there are marijuana jobs as a budtender or quality control inspector.”

 The best budtenders know all about the effects, tastes, aromas, cannabinoid percentages, and medical and recreational effects of cannabis strains, Straumietis says.

 “Budtenders need extensive marijuana knowledge.
 You have to be able to identify a strain just by smelling it or looking at it, and know its intoxicating and medical effects,” Straumietis advisees.
-“Budtenders also need to be compassionate, people-centered, friendly, articulate workers who truly care about marijuana consumers.”
+“Budtenders should be compassionate, people-centered, friendly, articulate workers who truly care about marijuana consumers.”

 Marijuana quality control inspectors are essential for regulatory compliance in Colorado and other legalization states, Straumietis says.